 2017 Honda Civic Si

-A Honda Civic with Si in its name is hardly new.
-There has been a “Sport Injected” Civic compact available here, off and on, for over 30-years.
+“Sport Injected” Honda Civics are hardly new, having in some form or another, been available off and on here in the States for over 30-years.
 But, since the latest 10th generation Civic is clearly the best one yet; does it follow that the 2017 Honda Civic Si is the best of its kind as well?

-Well, for starters, after our initial drive, we found the Si felt just as expertly put together as other Civics.
-We mostly drove a Si Sedan, but a Coupe is also available.
-Sadly, as of right now, no hatchback is offered.
+Well, for starters, our Si Sedan felt just as expertly put together as other Civic 4-doors.
+A Coupe is also available, but as of right now, no Si hatchback.

-Both the existing bodies get their own unique updates with the four-door’s a little subtler in nature.
-There’s a distinctive fascia with gloss black trim and larger air intakes up front, 18-inch split-spoke alloy wheels underneath, and a central-mounted hexagonal exhaust tip around back.
+Both bodies get their own unique updates, the sedan’s a little subtler in nature.
+There’s a distinctive fascia with gloss black trim and larger air intakes up front, 18-inch split-spoke alloys underneath, and central-mounted hexagon exhaust tip in back.

 As is the Si in general, provided you have the proper perspective.
 It’s not meant to be a no holds barred performance car.
 That’s for the Type R. Rather, the Si is a much more interesting daily driver.